longevityframework/longevity/getting-started/context.md

 Apart from the subdomain itself, we have to provide a `PersistenceStrategy` when building the longevity context.
 Your choices are currently `InMem`, `Mongo`, and `Cassandra`.
-We use `InMem` out of the box, so that this tutorial will work even if you don't have a MongoDB or Cassandra database set up for use.
+We use `InMem` out of the box, so that the application will work out of the box, even if you don't have a MongoDB or Cassandra database set up for use.

 Longevity uses [Typesafe
 Config](https://github.com/typesafehub/config) to configure the longevity context.
-Typically, the configuration is drawn from the `application.conf` resource file:
+Typically, the configuration is drawn from the `application.conf` resource file.
+The longevity configuration for Simple Blogging looks this:

 ```prop
 longevity.mongodb.uri = "localhost:27017"